This post may contain affiliate links which won’t change your price but will share some commission.

 Practice intermittent fasting.

 I have been practicing intermittent fasting since the middle of 2016 and it has become a very sustainable habit in my life.
 I pick several days each week that I don’t eat for 18-24 hours, only drinking lots of water.
 Combined with a lower carb and high fat diet, it has not been very difficult to sustain and pull off each week, and it has kept me from gaining any weight since my 40 weight loss in 2016.
 It works especially well through the holidays, because unless you are highly disciplined you will eat more than you should several times at least in the 6 week holiday period from Thanksgiving through New Years.
-I have a 30 day free intermittent challenge that starts up next in early January (but I run them 5 x/year).
+I have a 10 day free intermittent challenge that you can join and start at any time.
 Sign up if you would like to learn more.

 Learn to eat more slowly and mindfully.